Why are there no long-term GMO safety studies or studies on humans?

 Who would sign up for a study eating an ear of corn a day for a year?
 And then who is going to pay for this one-year study on many people of organic food consumption plus GE-corn?
 If Monsanto or other seed developers pay for it, will anyone trust the data?

 The long-term safety fears fanned by GMO critics also cast aside the conclusions of scientific and regulatory bodies that GMO foods are substantially equivalent to non GMO foods.
-Nobody, for example, asks for long-term testing of foods developed through the many other breeding techniques, including mutagenesis—the bombardment of seeds by radiation or chemicals that produced the Ruby Red grapefruit, the Oso pear, versions of durum wheat used in premium Italian pasta and thousands of other common foods often sold as organic.
+Nobody, for example, asks for long-term testing of foods developed through the many other breeding techniques, including mutagenesis—the bombardment of seeds by radiation or chemicals that produced the sweet Ruby Red grapefruit, the disease-resistant Osa Gold pear, versions of durum wheat used in premium Italian pasta and thousands of other common foods often sold as organic.

 I can’t resist pointing out that long-term tests have never been required for any new seed variety or crop.
 GM crops are the only crops to be subjected to premarket safety assessments, in spite of the fact that crops produced, using other methods of genetic modification and having identical new traits, are not tested before their use.